Ladysnake/Ladysnake.github.io/wiki/impersonate.md

         - `[<targets>]` (optional) : If specified, must be either a player's username or a target selector.
 If unspecified, defaults to the player using the command.
 When used in a command block, `[<targets>]` is not optional.
         - `[<key>]` (optional) : If specified, must be a valid identifier that was previously used as a key to start an impersonation.
 If left unspecified, the command will clear every active impersonation.
 ### Gamerules
 - `impersonate:fakeCapes` : Whether impersonators should get the cape and elytra of impersonated players.
 Defaults to `false`.
+  - If [Illuminations](illuminations) is installed, this option also controls whether a player's cosmetics are mimicked during impersonation
 - `impersonate:opRevealImpersonations` : Whether ongoing impersonations should be revealed to online server operators.
 Defaults to `true`.
 - `impersonate:logRevealImpersonations` : Whether ongoing impersonations should be revealed in the server logs.
 Defaults to `true`.